silentjames/WoD-charsheets-for-Obsidian/README.md

 **JSON + CSS**
 <br>

-- the snippet stores all the graphic elements of the statblock - background textures, clan logos, etc;
+- the snippet stores all the graphic elements of the statblock - background textures, clan and tribe logos, some fonts, etc;
 - all dots and squares are shown using a few custom fonts (also stored inside the snippet).
 Values from 0 to 9 can be easily displayed (in the most common cases, 5 or less are enough), but for "10" you must type "X" (if you don’t want to use the JS script);
 - the layouts support [Dice Roller](https://github.com/javalent/dice-roller) plugin;
 - internal links inside various lines (such as nature, demeanor, disciplines, flaws and merits) will be displayed as simple text, but still work.